rodrigoalvesvieira/microtext.js/README.md

 microtext.js
 =========

 A micro JavaScript utility for processing text.
-Currently with only six functions.
+Currently with only seven functions.

 Note: this library is only beginning and the author intends to make a great set of text utilities within it yet.
 Keep up.